mhraju069/tryrolljs/.changeset/dull-rocks-buy.md

 '@roll-network/api-client': minor
 ---

-Add a new ServerBrowser interaction type
+Add a new Server interaction type